ndgigliotti/dsc-phase-4-project/README.md

 <div align="center"><img src="images/hitchcock.png", width=250></div>

-# Predicting Brand Sentiment on Twitter
+# Apple Brand Sentiment at SXSW

 - Nick Gigliotti
 - [ndgigliotti@gmail.com](ndgigliotti@gmail.com)

 # Business Problem

-Apple has asked me to create a strong predictive model for detecting positive, negative, and neutral sentiment in tweets.
-They are primarily concerned with tweets about their company and products, but also might want to know what people are saying about competitors.
-They intend to use the model to classify new, never-before-seen, tweets, in order to conduct their research.
+Apple has asked me to create an accurate explanatory model for detecting positive and negative sentiment in tweets.
+They are primarily concerned with tweets about their company and products.
 My goals are:

 1. Create an accurate explanatory classifier which classifies tweets as Positive or Negative.
 2. Find out what people are saying about Apple and its products (at South by Southwest, 2011).